Elements in the development of embedded vision systems for real-world applications

 Embedded vision is everywhere!
 See for yourself

-Embedded vision technology will soon touch nearly every aspect of our daily lives –- from automatic ...
+Embedded vision will soon touch nearly every aspect of our lives – from automatic vacuum cleaners to...